Geoff Stirling: Life

 Stirling was born in St. John's to Edgar Stiling and Ethel (Uphill) Stirling.
-He attended the University of Tampa, began his media career as a stringer for Time and the Chicago Tribune, and retained close ties to the United States throughout his lifetime, including a second winter home in Arizona in his later years.
-After his brief time in American media, he spent a brief time in Honduras hunting alligators for skin; he hated the job, but was inspired when he noted that The Miami Herald was available there, leading him to conclude that a Newfoundland newspaper would be viable.
+Stirling attended the University of Tampa and began his media career as a stringer for Time and the Chicago Tribune.
+Stirling retained close ties to the United States throughout his lifetime, including a second winter home in Arizona in his later years.
+After his brief time in American media, Stirling spent a brief time in Honduras hunting alligators for skin.
+He hated the job, but was inspired when he noted that The Miami Herald was available there; this lead Stirling to conclude that a Newfoundland newspaper would be viable.

 Stirling was a co-founder in the Economic Union Party, a late-1940s political movement that sought closer ties to the United States for the Dominion of Newfoundland, which was then still independent from Canada.
 It was one of two organizations that unsuccessfully opposed the dominion's confederation into Canada, which eventually occurred in 1949.
 The leader of the confederation forces, Joey Smallwood, was an established rival of Stirling's, having doubted that Stirling's newspaper would succeed because Smallwood himself had failed.
 Stirling argued that Smallwood's overtly political polemics had alienated readers and that a newspaper would need to appeal to a broad audience to succeed.

 Media businesses

 Along with other members of his family, Stirling owned several media outlets in the Canadian province of Newfoundland and Labrador under the corporate brand Stirling Communications International.
 Specifically, the properties are independent television station CJON-DT; radio station CHOZ-FM; and the Newfoundland Herald, a weekly news, gossip and TV listings magazine.

 Stirling pioneered many television firsts in North America.
 CJON-TV (NTV) was the first in Newfoundland to air programs in colour.
 CJON-TV became the first station to broadcast 24 hours a day in 1972.

-Stirling was also the founder of CKGM, an English-language radio station in Montreal. in 1959.
+Stirling was also the founder of CKGM, an English-language radio station in Montreal, in 1959.
 He owned the station until 1985.